akshath123/Match-the-carom-coins-/README.md

 The game requires Turbo C to run the application and is only for windows environment.

-#### Note: If you are trying make sure to press "Enter" key when Welcome becomes stable on the screen.
+#### Note: If you are trying the game make sure you press "Enter" key when Welcome becomes stable on the screen.